Slabserver/slabserver.github.io/docs/documentation/minecraft/client-macros.md

 We permit two types of macros on the server:

 - Auto-join scripts to rejoin the server after our daily server restarts.

 - Any action that can be achieved by just weighing down a button on your mouse or keyboard on a vanilla Minecraft client, such as holding right click for an AFK fish farm.
+    - This includes repeated actions on a timer _(e.g. swinging a sword)_, as this can also be done by toggling the `Options -> Controls -> Attack/Destroy` keybind within Minecraft, on 1.21.9 and above.

-    - This includes repeated actions on a timer _(e.g. swinging a sword)_ or delay _(e.g. swinging a sword with a 1.5 second delay)_, as this is achievable through Minecraft and OS settings without the use of mods or external programs.
+    - This includes repeated actions on a delay _(e.g. swinging a sword with a 1.5 second delay)_, as this can also be done via OS settings without the use of mods or external programs.

     - This applies whether your game is focused or unfocused, otherwise certain behaviour would only be achievable for those with secondary devices or VMs.